mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 12: Hot Springs

+Part 1 complete and committed, but it was slow.
+The expansion in part 2 will need a different solution.

 ## Day 11: Cosmic Expansion

 Quick part 1, but I rotated the universe the wrong way the first time